Last updated: 1 July 2020

 With a large volume of queries from you, our members, we have tried to answer some of the most common questions below.
 However, if you can’t find the answer to your question in these notes, please get in touch.

-Investments - If you are looking for details on investments in the current markets, please
+Investments - If you are looking for details on investment performance in the current markets, please have a look here.
+Additional notes are also below.

 Account Details - You can check your account balance and other details by clicking the 'Member login' button in the top right of this website.

-Contact Details - If you want to talk with our smartReps, they can support you with account information and contact details – including making sure your email address is up to date and you receive the latest information from smartMonday
+Contact Details - If you want to talk with our smartReps, they can support you with account information and contact details – including making sure your email address is up to date and you receive the latest information from smartMonday.
+You will find contact details at the bottom of this page.

 Volatility in investment markets

-There is no doubt that most, if not all super balances have been negatively impacted by the current market volatility.
-But some balances have been impacted more than others.
+There is no doubt that most super balances have been volatile and their value has fallen dramatically before improving again, some more than others.
 This is primarily due to the type of investments held in each account.
 Each type of investment, such as Cash, Fixed interest / Bonds, Equities, Property, has a unique risk and return profile.
-Shares for example are generally regarded to be a potentially high risk but high reward investment while money in the bank has historically been viewed as a low risk but low reward investment, which is definitely the case today as returns on cash are currently among the lowest in history.
+Shares for example are generally regarded to be a potentially high risk but high reward investment, while money in the bank has historically been viewed as a low risk but low reward investment, which is definitely the case today, as returns on cash are currently among the lowest in history.

 If you are in retirement (or approaching that time), consider all your options before making any significant changes to your investments.
 This may include reviewing your retirement strategy with the assistance of a financial adviser or if you are a smartMonday PRIME or DIRECT member, chat to a smartCoach, to see if your objectives are still being met.